AnatuGreen/Various-Simple-Calculators/README.md

 - I will also add other things like mentral circle calculator, Tax, Mortgage, Interest, Credit score and others
 - I will add collapsible areas to explain how each calculation is done.

+The project is hosted on github Pages: https://anatugreen.github.io/Various-Simple-Calculators/

 You can follow me on Twitter @AnatuGreen

 Idea is from the site: https://www.webcalculate.com/